 Even for those challenges where Unreal didn’t come with a suitable solution built in, having access to its massive, helpful, global community meant that solutions were never far away.
 “The level design of Bot Rods involves a lot of racing on the pipe,” Kumar says.
 “The existing nav-mesh from Unreal wasn’t helpful in designing the AI, so we had to develop our own system for pathing and avoidance.
 The Unreal community helped us every time when we came up with a problem.
 Solving these issues without the help of the community would have been a nightmare.”

 And finally, as a combat racer, Bot Rods needs some weaponry.
 Its website boldly claims “there are no rules, and you can use any trick in the book to slow your opponents down.”
 David expands on this: “There are weapons as well as speed boosts.
 The weapons are non-violent, and are designed more to get in the way of your opponents or give you an advantage.
 One of our favourites is the Buckaroo, which makes the target Bot go nuts and buck around like a crazy bronco.
 We’ll be showcasing more on our Instagram and Facebook pages soon.”

 There have been many pretenders to Mario Kart’s throne over the years, but some of the most prominent – such as Crash Team Racing – still haven’t made it to PC.
 Bot Rods will, when it releases later this year, and when it does it’ll bring things that no other family friendly combat racer has.
 Things like an episodic story and galloping cars.

-Bot Rods is due to release later this year.
+Bot Rods is due to release on Steam later this year.
 Unreal Engine 4 is now free.

 In this sponsored series, we’re looking at how game developers are taking advantage of Unreal Engine 4 to create a new generation of PC games.
 With thanks to Epic Games, Holy Cow Productions, Hobo Interactive, and The Cirqus.